siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 We can visit this address, to visit our `small-outyet` app.

-We can follow similar steps for all of the outyets and example-go-server since they are all webapps with similar constraints.
+We can follow similar steps for all of the outyets and example-go-server since they are all web applications with similar constraints.

 ### Clean up Small-Outyet